BioTransAI/pathwayAge/README.md

       predictionMode = predictionMode,
     )
   ```
+  - Provide both the training dataset and the testing dataset:

   - Using only the training dataset, the model will automatically perform cross-validation-style predictions in each outer cross-validation loop to prevent  data leakage into the testing data labels (Age).

   ![](Image/crossValidation.png)